erickcezar/mailerlite-operator/README.md

 - kubectl version v1.11.3+.
 - Access to a Kubernetes v1.11.3+ cluster.

 For this demo, We are using minikube.
-For more details how to install it, click [here](https://minikube.sigs.k8s.io/docs/)
+For more details on how to install it, click [here](https://minikube.sigs.k8s.io/docs/)

 ### To Deploy on the cluster
 **Build and push your image to the location specified by `IMG`:**